sveltejs/kit/documentation/docs/25-build-and-deploy/80-adapter-netlify.md

 ## Netlify Edge Functions

 SvelteKit supports [Netlify Edge Functions](https://docs.netlify.com/netlify-labs/experimental-features/edge-functions/).
+To control how your routes are deployed to Netlify as functions, you can export const config inside +server.js, +page(.server).js and +layout(.server).js files.

+For example you could deploy some parts of your app as Edge Functions...

+about/+page.js
+/** @type {import('@sveltejs/adapter-netlify').Config} */
+export const config = {
+	runtime: 'edge'
+};

+copy to clipboard
+...and others as Serverless Functions (note that by specifying config inside a layout, it applies to all child pages).

-If you pass the option `edge: true` to the `adapter` function, server-side rendering will happen in a Deno-based edge function that's deployed close to the site visitor.
+If you pass the option `edge: true` to the `adapter` function, server-side rendering will happen in a Deno-based edge function that's deployed close to the site visitor for all pages.
 If set to `false` (the default), the site will deploy to Node-based Netlify Functions.

 ```js
 // @errors: 2307